 F Face: Ask the person to smile.
 Does one side of the face droop?

 A Arms: Ask the person to raise both arms.
 Does one arm drift downward?

 S Speech: Ask the person to repeat a simple phrase.
 Is speech slurred or strange?

 T Time: It is essential to seek immediate medical attention if you observe any of these symptoms.
 Call 9-1-1.

 For more information about stroke, visit the National Stroke Association at www.stroke.org

 Thank you to our guest writer, Mona Gupton.
 Mona and Stacy wrote a book, A Piece of Her Mind: A Mother-Daughter Journey Through Stroke and Recovery, that was published in 2009.

-This information is provided courtesy of the Wyoming AgrAbility Project.
-For more information, visit our website or call toll-free at 866-395-4986.
+Courtesy of the Wyoming AgrAbility Project.
+For more information, visit our website.